pd0mz/go-aprs/README.md

 # go-aprs

-Automatic Packet Reporting System implementation in Golang
+Read-only Automatic Packet Reporting System library in Go.

+See [hb9tf/statusupdater](https://github.com/hb9tf/statusupdater) as an example how to use it.

 ## Acknowledgements

-Initial version based on [dustin/go-aprs](https://github.com/dustin/go-aprs).
+Initial version based on [pd0mz/go-aprs](https://github.com/pd0mz/go-aprs).